TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

   ```

 ### [Get-JcSdkPolicyStatus](Get-JcSdkPolicyStatus.md)
-This endpoint returns the latest configuration (policy) results for a specific configuration (policy).
+This endpoint returns the latest policy results for a specific policy.

 ##### Sample Request